-This is the first international academic conference on the Eurovision Contest to be held in Australia, at one of its leading research universities.
+This is an international academic conference on the Eurovision Song Contest to be held in Australia, at one of its leading research universities.
 The theme of Eurovision Down Under 2020 is: The world’s longest-running song contest: Embracing diversity.

 The Eurovision Song Contest has had a growing following in Australia since national multicultural broadcaster SBS began broadcasting the event in 1983.
 Its 65th anniversary in 2020 is testament to its success, both as light entertainment and as an expression of European cultures, societies and politics.